sanovskiy/SimpleObject/README.md

 We welcome contributions to SimpleObject!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on GitHub.

+## Thanks

+Special thanks to ChatGPT for help with routine tasks.

 ## License

-SimpleObject is distributed under the MIT License.
+SimpleObject is distributed under the MIT License with Custom Conditions.
 See the LICENSE file for more information.